-Not many people talked about domestic violence and sexual abuse in Ecuador until, in 2016, two survivors, Paola Andrade Arellano and Ricardo Vélez, launched the Ecuador Dice No Más campaign (Ecuador Says No More) by raising their voices for the first time in the media.
+Not many people talked about domestic violence and sexual abuse in Ecuador until, in 2016, when two survivors, Paola Andrade Arellano and Ricardo Vélez, launched the Ecuador Dice No Más campaign (Ecuador Says No More) by raising their voices for the first time in the media.
 They recruited ambassadors, disseminated outreach materials, organized training sessions, support groups, and marches to change the story of many sexual abuse survivors.

 The campaign reached 11 million Ecuadorians and has inspired hundreds of thousands of survivors to speak up, putting the issue in the public arena and generating a domino effect that uncovered thousands of cases of sexual abuse that were hidden in impunity.
 These actions have generated so much social pressure that national authorities recognized the importance of tackling sexual abuse by making statistics more accessible and initiating programs to improve the response to victims.